guillermo-carrasco/bio_data_analysis/project/project_diary.md

 # Project diary

+### 2015-03-21

+#### Final notes about the project

+At the end, the project has been a success.
+Even if we have not been able to reach our initial aim (determining thresholds for automatic QC pass/fail), we have all learned a lot.

+On my side, I have learnt about miRNA and other kinds of small RNAs and why its of interest of study.
+On Sofia and Yim side, besides that they have also learned how to use and run different bioifnormatics tools.

+As commented in the poster session, next steps for this project could be:

+* Using the results form the lenght distribution tables, and with the help of the heatmaps, try to determine a tendency on the length distribution of miRNA experiments, with the objective of being able to automatically decide if the sample is good or bad.

+* Another possible objective wold be to remove everything that is not of interest for study
+automatically: too short/long reads, bad quality reads, known non miRNA reads, etc.

+#### Poster presentation

+The final version of the poster can be found [here](https://github.com/guillermo-carrasco/bio_data_analysis/blob/master/project/doc/presentations/miRNA_poster_FINAL.pdf).

+The feeling after and during the poster presentation was good.
+People was asquing sensible questions  and were genuinely interested in the answers.

 ### 2015-03-18

 We've got all the results for all samples and all projects.
 The only inconvenient is